-Lucy is a grade 2 prosecutor trained in handling of vulnerable witnesses, who is routinely instructed in private prosecutions in both the Crown Court and Magistrates Court.
+Lucy frequently prosecutes and defends in criminal cases.
+She is a grade 3 prosecutor trained in handling of vulnerable witnesses, who is routinely instructed in private prosecutions in both the Crown Court and Magistrates Court.
 She is also instructed in proceedings pursuant to the Proceeds of Crime Act.

-She has prosecuted and defended in jury trials covering a range of offences, including Modern Slavery, Robbery, Fraud, Trading Standards and Possession with Intent to Supply Class A drugs.
+Lucy has prosecuted and defended in jury trials covering a range of offences including; Rape, Modern Slavery, Robbery, Fraud, Trading Standards and Possession with Intent to Supply Class A drugs.

 Lucy has been an avid Hockey Player since a young age and since her relatively recent move to Nottingham is in the process of finding a new hockey home.